• Skip to primary navigation

 The Best Times In Your Life To Get Rid of Clutter

-Last Modified: August 22, 2023 Sabrina Quairoli This blog uses cookies.
+Last Modified: May 22, 2025 Sabrina Quairoli This blog uses cookies.
 It also has affiliate links.
 We earn sponsored content income.

 Recently, we decided to replace our daughter's carpet with cork flooring while she was away.
 To prepare for this renovation, she and I began clearing the unwanted clutter in her room.
 Usually, it would be a torturous event where she would argue with me that she wanted to keep it all, and I would explain with no success that she does not need to keep everything.
-And, then I would continue to explain to her that she would need room for the new items she would need in the coming years.
+Then I would continue to explain to her that she would need room for the new items she would need in the coming years.

 Jump to: